 Be especially cautious with children because traveler's diarrhea can cause severe dehydration in a short time.
-Call a doctor if your child is sick and exhibits any of the following signs or symptoms:
+Call a doctor if your child is sick and has any of the following symptoms:

 It's possible that traveler's diarrhea may stem from the stress of traveling or a change in diet.
 But usually infectious agents — such as bacteria, viruses or parasites — are to blame.
 You typically develop traveler's diarrhea after ingesting food or water contaminated with organisms from feces.

 So why aren't natives of high-risk countries affected in the same way?
-Often their bodies have become accustomed to the bacteria and have developed immunity to them.
+Often their bodies have become used to the bacteria and have developed immunity to them.

 Each year millions of international travelers experience traveler's diarrhea.
 High-risk destinations for traveler's diarrhea include areas of: